101 Machine Learning Algorithms for Data Science with Cheat Sheets

 In supervised learning, we know the labels of the data points and their distribution.
 However, the labels may not always be known.
 Clustering is the practice of assigning labels to unlabeled data using the patterns that exist in it.
 Clustering can either be semi-parametric or probabilistic.
 (14)

 Association Rule Learning

 Association Rule Learning, also known as association rule analysis, is a technique to uncover how items are associated with each other.
 (2)

 Regularization is used to prevent overfitting.
 Overfitting means a machine learning algorithm has fit the data set too strongly such that it has high accuracy in it but does not perform well on unseen data.
 (3)

 Scikit-Learn Algorithm Cheat Sheet

-First and foremost is the Scikit-Learn algorithm cheat sheet.
+First and foremost is the Scikit-Learn machine learning algorithms cheat sheet.
 If you click the image, you'll be taken to the same graphic except it will be interactive.
-We suggest saving this site as it makes remembering the algorithms, and when best to use them, incredibly
+We suggest saving this site as it makes remembering the data science algorithms, and when best to use them, incredibly

 simple and easy.